Haley-Roe/CMSC-355-Project/README.md

 My groupmembers are:
+- Haley Roe
-- XXXX
+- Zachary Bond
-- XXXX
+- Patrick T
-- XXXX
+- Garrett Foltyn
-- XXXX
+- Vladimir paraschiv

 ------------------ Fill in some information about your project under this ------------------